 You came, you worked, you laughed, and you cried.
-Potomac Programs is more than just a day camp or summer camp, though.
+Embark Behavioral Health is more than just a day camp or summer camp, though.
 The work you did here was meant to change the way you think, the way you view life, and to change your actual life.
 Not just now, but forever.
 Hopefully, you also had fun.
 And hopefully you made memories and created relationships that will last, too.
 But the thing that is most important is you.

 Never lose sight of why you came on this journey: YOU.
 When life gets tough, when things feel like they are falling apart, don’t forget that this was all about you.
 And you are worth it.
 Your mental health, your physical health… they are the most important things.
 Because if you are not healthy, then school, work, friends, even family lose their meaning.
 So if you feel stressed, if school is hard, or you are struggling with family, remember that your mental health is first.
 Because if you are healthy emotionally and mentally, then you will have the strength to face your struggles.

 Self-Care doesn’t have to be selfish.
 In fact, you have more to give the better you take care of you.
 Keep those skills and habits that you learned, and build new ones.
 Remember to take your medications or do anything your doctor asked you to.
 Then, if you are really good at getting nine hours of sleep every night, then focus on your diet.
 Are you still eating healthy?
 Obviously, you can enjoy treats sometimes and indulge in your favorite decadent foods every once in a while.
 Just be sure to balance and make healthy choices whenever you have the opportunity.